daljeet-hcl/kvm-install-vm/README.md

 ## kvm-install-vm

 A bash wrapper around virt-install to build virtual machines on a local KVM hypervisor.
-You can run it as a normal user which will use `qemu:///session` to connect locally to your KVM domains.
+You can run it as a normal user which will use `qemu:///system` to connect locally to your KVM domains.

-Tested on the latest Fedora.
+Tested on the latest Manjaro Linux.

 ### Prerequisites